RyanonRails/blog/source/_posts/2014-11-19-improving-your-ruby-code-base.markdown

 In addition to those rules we've added in:

-5 .
-No instance variables.
-We use [decent-exposure](https://github.com/hashrocket/decent_exposure) and the expose helper to dry up our code and give us easily tested methods.
+  5. No instance variables.
+We use [decent-exposure](https://github.com/hashrocket/decent_exposure) and the expose helper to dry up our code which gives us an easy way to stub when testing.

 **You're going to struggle through those rules**.
-I remember lots of head scratching when these came into effect, but it becomes second nature once you get used to it.
+I remember lots of head scratching when we decided to follow this set of rules, but it becomes second nature once you get used to it.
 You start to think differently about how to use models and structure your code.
 You'll notice that you'll start to use way more
  PORO's (Plain ole Ruby Objects) instead of stuffing that active model full of code.

-These will start to guide you and your team towards a better code base.
+These will start to guide you and your team towards a higher quality codebase.
 But a codebase without consistency will drive you nuts.
- You need to write easy to read/well structured code.
-As a team.
+ You need to write easy to read/well structured code, as a team.
 How can you do that?
 The first is to pick a good base of coding standards.
 We went with [github's ruby coding standards](https://github.com/styleguide/ruby).
-Through time, your team will start to hit road blocks/frustration points in the code base.
+Through time, your team will start to hit road blocks/frustration points in the codebase.
 This is good!
-Talk about it as a team and create some additions to your coding standards.
+Talk about it as a team and create some additions to your coding standards/rules.
 Here's our additions (with explanation):

 - Follow [Law of Demeter](http://c2.com/cgi/wiki?LawOfDemeter) (only talk to your neighbors) wherever possible.
-If it makes sense to break the “law”, make sure you're not changing the object you're calling i.e., don't do this: `user.profile.update_attribute(:foo, 'bar-baz')`
+If it makes sense to break the "law", make sure you're not changing the object you're calling i.e., don't do this: `user.profile.update_attribute(:foo, 'bar-baz')`

 This rule to prevent craziness like this: ```object.batmans.breakfast.and.lunch.and.dinner```.
 The more you chain the harder